Deeplocal/scrubber/README.md

     `npm i`

-12. Start the script by typing `node index`, then wait for instructions to appear in your command line to link your Spotify account
+12. Start the script by typing `node index`, then wait for the below instructions to appear in your command line to link your Spotify account:

     I. Paste your Client ID from earlier, and hit enter